ocwg/spec/spec/spec-0.2.md

 - **endpoints**: See below.
 - **weight**: A floating-point number, which can be used to model the strength of the connection, as a whole.
 More general than endpoint-specific weights, and often sufficient.
 <!--
-Edge weight is a common requirement and no extensions is needed for this simple property -->
+Edge weight is a common requirement, and no extensions are needed for this simple property -->
 - **rel**: See [Edge Relation](#edge-relation)